My Story

 I was put to work selling cigarettes and cigars at my parents’ restaurant, Mah Jong Restaurant, on Long Island, New York.
 This is when I first learned how to calculate math.
 Cigarettes were 45 cents/pack.
 I was usually given a dollar bill and I had two quarters and a nickel ready to hand back over the counter.
 As I got a little more brazen, I would upsell (“if you want to buy a pack of Winstons, I can give you a cigar for 25 cents”).

 Sitting at the barstool doing my barback services gave me the opportunity to engage in small talk with our customers.
-“I made the garnishes!”, I would exclaim to the customers who couldn’t resist ordering another round or two as we all admired my toothpick artwork.
+“I made the garnishes!”, I would exclaim to the customers who couldn’t resist ordering another round or two as we all admired progressively dramatic variations of my toothpick artwork.
 My father took note of my ability to cultivate attention and told me to just stay there since I was good for business.

 I graduated from the barstool and by the time I was eleven years old, I was thrust into the world of the South Seas when our restaurant became a Polynesian nightclub.
 I became an exotic hula dancer and a sword dancer during my teenage years.